|

 We will have a number of 3D Printers, some home-built, and even capable of self-replication by printing parts for another printer, on display running and making items.
 Stop by and watch them run.
 Interested in 3D printing in general?
 Check out our 3D Printing Discussion panel Saturday at 10:30 in Hampton.

-Dot Alternative Strung Instruments To Programming Grid
+Alternative Strung Instruments

 time: Saturday, 10:30 - 11:45 am